Skip to main content

 tip

-Valid MongoDB query strings may not strictly conform to the JSON specification.
-To cover the extended format, you may want to pre-parse query strings with a library like mongodb-query-parser before passing them to parseMongoDB.
+Valid MongoDB query strings may not strictly conform to JSON.
+To handle extended formats, pre-parse query strings with a library like mongodb-query-parser before passing them to parseMongoDB.

 JsonLogic